ReVanced/revanced-patches-template/docs/1_introduction.md

 ## ⏭️ Whats next

-The next section will give you an understanding of a [ReVanced patch](https://github.com/revanced/revanced-patcher).
+The next section will give you an understanding of a patch.

 Continue: [🧩 Skeleton of a patch](2_skeleton.md)